iRONStoolbox/iRONStoolbox.github.io/index.md

 ## iRONS (interactive Reservoir Operation Notebooks and Software)

-iRONS is a Python package that enables the simulation, forecasting and optimisation of reservoir systems.
+iRONS is a Python package that enables the simulation, forecasting and optimisation of reservoir systems. iRONS provides a set of Python functions (iRONS Software) implementing typical reservoir modelling task and a set of interactive Jupyter Notebooks (iRONS Notebooks) that demonstrate key functionalities through practical examples

-### The Software
+### iRONS Software

 The iRONS Software is a set of Python functions implementing typical reservoir modelling tasks, such as: estimating inflows to a reservoir, simulating operator decisions, closing the reservoir mass balance equation – in the context of both short-term forecasting and long-term predictions.